The Tandem Experience

 • French-Finnish tandem group, French level A2/B1

-Finnish students pairing up with students of other languages, all starting levels are acceptable.
+Finnish students pairing up with students of other languages than above, all starting levels are acceptable.

 For students from foreign countries, the Finnish language is not required.